Vista Theft Crime Attorneys

 Theft and larceny make up roughly 65% of all property crimes in California, and San Diego County has seen over 32,000 reported property crimes in a recent year.
 However, not every case ends in a conviction, and you should not let go of your future on false charges.
 The laws surrounding theft crimes are very specific in California, and the district attorney in your case must prove beyond a reasonable doubt that you are guilty.
 With the aid of a skilled criminal defense attorney, you may be able to have your charges reduced or dropped.

-At jD LAW, we understand both sides of the criminal process and can employ several defense strategies, which can include:
+At jD Law Criminal Defense Attorneys, we understand both sides of the criminal process and can employ several defense strategies, which can include:

 - You legally owned the property.